The RTS Midlands TV Careers Fair is back – and it’s BIGGER than ever, so don’t miss your chance to be part of it!

 12.00noon-12.45pm: The Soap and The Glory – Working in Continuing Drama

-Hannah Bechelet talks all things soap with Mike Hobson (Exec Producer, Doctors), Liza Mellody (Producer, EastEnders) and Lindsay Williams (Story Producer, Coronation Street).
+Hannah Bechelet talks all things soap with Mike Hobson (Exec Producer, Doctors), Liza Mellody (Producer, EastEnders), David Shields (Head of Research, Hollyoaks) and Lindsay Williams (Story Producer, Coronation Street).
 They’ll be exploring the different roles, the challenges and how to break into one of the most coveted areas in TV.

 1.00pm-1.45pm: Showbiz sparkle and shiny floors - How to get into Entertainment TV